-- The rate of paratransit growth in the region is outpacing the national rate. - Annual Mobility paratransit trips and 2018. - Paratransit trips represent a large percentage of operating expenses of transit agencies due to the very high costs per trip compared to other
+- The rate of paratransit growth in the region is outpacing the national rate. - Annual Mobility paratransit trips increased 91 percent between 2010 and 2018. - Paratransit trips represent a large percentage of operating expenses of transit agencies due to the very high costs per trip compared to other transit modes.